 In order to incorporate the above into our multi-factor peak detection model we merely convert the MTL up-trend session counts above to implied probabilities of a market top as shown below, where we can see that using probabilities greater than 85% are deemed instructive for detection of major peaks:

 Using the above findings we can create a diffusion count that adds one every time one of the 4 above models reaches its major warning threshold.
 This occurs when:

 - The SP500 LOW-FREQ model is 90% or more

 - The SP500 Probability Model Diffusion is 3 or more

 - The SP500 TOP-3 Probabilities average is 92.5% or more

 - The SP500b Trendex Slow-Stop probability is 85% or more

 - The MTL up-trend session count implied peak probability is 85% or more

-In this instance we find that a count of 3 or more remains instructive, as shown by the chart now available in the SP500 BIGTOP tab in CHARTS>DASHBOARD
+In this instance we find that a count of 3 remains instructive as a warning whilst counts of above 3 are useful for serious warnings, as shown by the chart now available in the SP500 BIGTOP tab in CHARTS>DASHBOARD